 - Instrument Coordinator DAG quality and Verifier decisions from day one

-Intent's living specs keep coordinated agents aligned as implementation changes accumulate, and its isolated workspaces reduce file-collision risk during parallel execution.
+Cosmos keeps coordinated agents aligned through shared context and tenant memory, and its isolated Environments reduce file-collision risk during parallel execution.

 Free tier available · VS Code extension · Takes 2 minutes